SujithNaik-DA/SujithNaik-DA/README.md

 ### Hi there 👋
 # 👋 Hello, I'm Sujith Naik!

-🎓 I have a Bachelor's degree in Civil Engineering, and I'm currently pursuing a career transition into the field of data analytics.
+🎓 I hold a Bachelor's degree in Engineering and have recently completed a data analytics course at Grate Learning.

-🔍 My background in civil engineering has equipped me with problem-solving skills and a keen eye for detail.
-With a passion for data, I've firmly set my course in the world of Data Analytics.
-My experience as a civil engineer has honed my precision and accuracy.
-Now, I'm applying these skills to the field of Data Analytics, where my goal is to uncover insights, optimize processes, and drive data-driven decisions.
+My engineering background has instilled in me problem-solving abilities and attention to detail.
+Fueled by a passion for data, I am transitioning into the field of Data Analytics.
+My experience as an engineering graduate has sharpened my precision and accuracy, which I am now leveraging to uncover insights, optimize processes, and drive data-driven decisions in my new career path.

 📊 Data is my passion, and I'm currently honing my skills in data analytics through a comprehensive course at Great Learnings.
 My coursework covers a range of tools and languages, including:
    - Excel